Health Education England - South West GP Recruitment

 Targeted Enhanced Recruitment Scheme (TERS)

-The Peninsula and Severn School’s or Primary Care are excited to announce they have been allocated a number of TERS funded posts targeting TBC.
+Health Education South West Schools of Primary Care are excited to announce they have been allocated a number of TERS funded posts.
 Successful applicants appointed to these posts will be entitled to a financial incentive in the form of a £20,000 salary supplement once they have taken up their post.
 This scheme is open to GP trainees committed to working for three years.

-The TERS posts available will be highlighted with TERS next to the rotation number.
+The particular TERS posts available will be highlighted with TERS next to the rotation number – not all posts within the specified TERS programmes attract TERS funding.

 The Primary Care Schools